-The Town of Amherst provides municipal water service to residents and businesses within and just outside the Town’s corporate limits.
+The Town of Amherst provides municipal water service to residents and businesses within and just outside the Town’s corporate limits according to the system map that can be accessed here.
 Water service may be initiated by setting up an account at the Town Hall.

 All water users are billed monthly.
 Billing questions are answered by the Town Hall staff at 946-7885.